Houston Limb Loss Accident Lawyer

 - Defective products–These products can cause explosions that result in the loss of a limb or cause your limb to get caught and severed.
 Whenever a design defect or other problem leads to a partial or total amputation, you may have a claim against the manufacturer.

 If you have suffered the loss of your limb as a result of an accident or someone else’s negligence, know that you have legal rights.
 You may be able to make a workers’ compensation claim or file a civil lawsuit for damages depending on the cause and extent of your injury.

-To learn more about your legal rights and for help obtaining compensation for limb loss, contact a personal injury lawyer at Simmons and Fletcher today.
+To learn more about your legal rights, contact a personal injury lawyer at Simmons and Fletcher, P.C., today.
 We offer free consultations to injured victims, and you do not pay fees for legal services unless we win your case!